aneall/aneall.github.io/README.md

 ## An Introduction
 [My Personal Website!](https://aneall.github.io) is a work-in-progress portfolio to showcase my work related to:
-- XR (computer graphics and vision, 3D modeling and animation, 2D design, Unity development, research)
+- XR (research, computer graphics and vision projects, 3D modeling and animation, 2D design, and Unity development)
-- BCIs (neuroscience expertise, hardware projects)
+- BCIs (neuroscience expertise and hardware projects)
-- Applied engineering (design and fabrication of, for example, a low-cost optical system)!
+- Applied Engineering (design and fabrication of, for example, a low-cost optical system)!

 ## Homepage
 If you pay close attention, you'll notice three things: